daenerysstark-demo/devops-express/README.md

 prone to getting leaked in code and logs.

 1. Obtain a Gemini API key from Google AI Studio.
-1. Go to your repository's Settings > Secrets and variables > Actions.
+1. Go to your repository's Settings > Secrets and variables > Secrets.
    Click New repository secret.
    Name: GEMINI_API_KEY
    Value: your API key